Welcome to Hennepin County

 There are many ways to participate in 4-H!

 Project Records have changed in the last few years as we try to tweak every year to make it easier and less tedious for our 4-H'ers.
 Check out what resources and see how the questions have changed to better reflect your learning and judging experience.
-4-H'ers can now submit their Project Records for the Fall Awards Banquet (October) for review using traditional methods (binder, pencil & paper) or a virtual method (Google Slides, Videos, etc.).
+4-H'ers can now submit their Project Records for the Fall Awards Banquet (October) for review using traditional methods (binder, pencil and paper) or a virtual method (Google Slides, Videos, etc.).
 Youth in grades K-13 are welcome to use project records to keep track of what projects they have done through their 4-H year.
 Almost like a journal entry, except for projects you've completed.

 Master Gardener volunteers are University of Minnesota-trained and bring researched-based information to the public about a variety of horticulture topics.
 Our work consists of seven priority areas: